Saanich, BC, Canada. January 2021

 I’ve never been good at direct routes.

 Academically, I finished school studying nothing but languages and literature and then enrolled in a psychology degree thinking it was an extension of these, which was the best mistake I ever made.
-Three years later I had become such a rabid empiricist and so frustrated with the practical difficulties of experimenting on people that I was determined to only work with computer models.
+Three years later I had become so frustrated with the practical difficulties of experimenting on people that I was determined to only work with computer models.
 Through another degree and a half I learned enough about systems theory and modelling to become absolutely terrified of just how fast humanity is fouling its own nest.

 I became convinced that nothing I could do would be more important than helping to turn back or at least slow that trend.
 I got involved with a renewable energy group, and then an environmental technical training program.
 I started to see that the real challenge was about values and human behaviour, more than about technology, so when I started a training program of my own it covered more about behaviour change, advocacy and working with people.
 More recently I helped set up The Happiness Initiative which aims to get individuals and governments talking about, measuring and valuing human wellbeing ahead of the golden calf of GDP.